John Hippisley (actor): As playwright and theatre owner

 In August 1728 he performed in Bristol his play The English Thief, or The Welsh Lawyer; later that year he leased land in Bristol and built a small theatre, Jacobs Well Theatre, which opened on 23 June 1729 with Congreve's Love for Love.
 The building was so small that actors who left from one set of wings had to walk around the building if their entrance was from the opposing side of the stage.
 At one point he had to borrow a large sum to keep it going.
 He took a company to the theatre during the summer from 1741 to 1747; his daughter Elizabeth appeared there. it was his plan in 1747 to open a larger theatre in Bath but he died before this could be done.

 At Lincoln's Inn Field in 1731 he performed for his benefit his play The Journey to Bristol, or the Honest Welshman, probably first seen in Bristol; it was published that year.
 (The piece, with some alterations, and under the title of The Connaught Wife, was given in 1767 at the Smock Alley Theatre, Dublin, and printed in London in the same year.)

-Hippisley also took part, probably in 1730, in an unrecorded representation of his own Flora (1730), an adaptation from The Country Wake of Thomas Doggett.
+Hippisley also took part, probably in 1730, in an unrecorded representation of his own ballad opera Flora (1730), an adaptation from The Country Wake of Thomas Doggett.
 Hippisley played Sir Thomas Testy in March 1732 in his Sequel to Flora, or Hob's Wedding (1732), another adaptation from The Country Wake, attributed to John Leigh.
+Flora goes down in recorded history as the first opera of any kind to be produced in North America (on 18 February 1735 in Charleston, South Carolina).